gradle/gradle/design-docs/tooling-api-improvements.md

 too).
 It is about allowing a completely different implementation of the Java domain - such as the Android plugins - to provide their own opinion of how the project should be represented in the IDE.

-## Built-in Gradle plugins should be less priviledged
+## Built-in Gradle plugins should be less privileged

-Currently, the built-in Gradle plugins are priviledged in several ways, such that only built-in plugins can use certain features.
+Currently, the built-in Gradle plugins are privileged in several ways, such that only built-in plugins can use certain features.
 One such feature is exposing their models to tooling.
 The IDE and build comparison models are baked into the tooling API.
 This means that these plugins, and only these plugins, can contribute models to tooling.